platform9/express/README.md

 NOTE: This feature is not idempotent.
 If the 'pf9' user had not been created yet, Platform9 Express will create the 'pf9' user and 'pf9group' group based on the values of pf9_uid and pf9_gid.
 If the 'pf9' user already exists, Platform9 Express will skip the user/group management section; it will not attempt to alter the UID/GID settings.

 ## Running Platform9 Express
-The basic syntax for starting Platform9 Express includes a target (which can be a host group, individual host, or comma-delimited list of hosts) and an optional flag ('-a') that instructs it to perform role deployment.
+The basic syntax for starting Platform9 Express includes a target (host group, individual host, comma-delimited list of hosts, or "all" to run all groups) and an optional flag ('-a') that instructs it to perform role deployment.

 Here's an example of invoking Platform9 Express against a number of hosts:
 ```
-# ./pf9-express hyper201,hyper202,hyper203
+# ./pf9-express hv01,hv02,hv03
 ################################################################
 # Platform9 Express Utility
 ################################################################